(CC BY-SA 4.0)

 Angelo A. Rossetti

 The USTA Sportsmanship Award he received was one of the ones he most values.
 In 2007, he and his identical twin brother, Ettore, were ranked #1 in New England Men’s Open Doubles and top 10 in singles.
-Angelo is a 2X Guinness World Records™ titleholder of two different tennis titles; the Longest tennis rally and the Longest tennis volley rally.
+Angelo is a 3X Guinness World Records™ titleholder of two different tennis titles; the Longest tennis rally and the Longest tennis volley rally.
 He graduated from Dale Carnegie’s course and studied to be a certified instructor.
 Angelo earned the 2007 USPTA Regional Teaching Pro of the Year & 2007 Open Player of the Year.
 He earned the National 2009 USPTA Tennis Industry Excellence Award, also for New England in 2008, as well as the National 2016 USPTA Lessons for Life Award by helping raise over $110,000 for the nonprofit organization Save the Children.
 Angelo has coached women’s teams and captained and played on 5.0 and Open USTA men’s teams that have all gone to nationals.
-His most recent certifications are Developing Mental Toughness and USTA High Performance.
+His most recent certifications come in pickleball with certifications from IPTPA, USPTA pickleball, IFP Academy, PCI and PPR.
+He is also certified for Developing Mental Toughness and USTA High Performance.
+On October 10, 2021 on World Mental Health Day, Angelo and his brother Ettore set the official Guinness World Records™ title for the longest pickleball rally (6 hours & 11 minutes, rallying the ball 16,046 times without a miss, ending voluntarily after the record was set, most importantly raising over $115,000 for Save the Children.
 In August 2008, he and Ettore set the official Guinness World Records™ title for the Longest Tennis Rally totaling 25,944 continuous strokes, lasting 14 hours and 31 minutes.
 On August 8th of 2015, Angelo and his brother set their second Guinness World Records™ title for the Longest tennis volley rally, 30,576 volleys lasting 5 hours and 28 minutes.
 The purpose of these record-breaking athletic feats was as fundraisers for charities.
-Angelo has spoken regularly in the summer at the International Tennis Hall of Fame in Newport, RI, where
+Angelo has spoken regularly in the summer at the International Tennis Hall of Fame in Newport, RI, where his record is featured in the permanent exhibits.
+He has captained, competed, and coached at USTA Nationals five times (5.0 and Open).
+Rossetti has won 10 USTA Jr. Team Tennis state titles in the last 10 years as a coach.
+Angelo has a passion for caring and inspiring people at every age, on and off the court.
+He believes in something he developed; the 4 Gs: Get a Dream, Goal Set, Goal Get, and Give Back, which leads to success in tennis and in life.
+He loves to be inspired and to inspire someone every day.

 Angelo is a published author of “TENNACITY: The Tenacious Mindset, On & Off the Court,” based on his mental skills blog for tennis players and athletes and his online mental skills course with the same name can be found at http://www.tennacity.org.
 Angelo and his wife, Pam, live in Hamden with their daughter, Madison (Maddie) and son, Andrew (Andy).